-Through effective asset stewardship we aim to optimise efficiency and maximise economic recovery while maintaining high standards of safety and environmental management.
+Through effective asset stewardship we aim to optimise efficiency and maximise economic recovery and support the drive to net zero carbon by 2050, while maintaining high standards of safety and environmental management.

 Our asset stewardship strategy clearly defines what good asset stewardship is and how the OGA’s asset stewardship process will work.

 Historically, the term asset stewardship has been associated with the UK’s producing oil and gas fields.
 However, the UKCS has a diverse range of assets including licences, prospects, discoveries and infrastructure, which need active stewardship at all stages in the upstream oil and gas lifecycle.